-2. Rewards and Accumulating Points
+2. Rewards and PC Optimum Points Calculator

 Up until February 1, 2018, you can continue to accumulate and redeem points via your PC Plus and Shoppers Optimum cards.
 On February 1, 2018, all existing points from either loyalty program will be converted to PC Optimum points and will have the same value as they did under the old program.

 For PC Plus, points are converted on a 1:1 basis.
 For example, 10,000 PC Plus points will become 10,000 PC Optimum points and remain equal to $10.

 For Shoppers Optimum, your points will be converted using the template below: